lyannechu/tigertales/index.md

 - alchu@princeton.edu
 - yap@princeton.edu

-and we’ll happily answer them.
+and we will happily answer them.